 The eCommerce industry has evolved vastly over the past few decades.
 From selling to a few people using the internet to selling products across the world, eCommerce serves a massive pool of consumers.
 Now eCommerce is not just an option to shop when you can’t find something in your nearby store, but it has become the preferred mode of shopping for many.
 The variety of products under several categories, the comfort of shopping from anywhere, discounted prices, fast deliveries, and many such aspects make eCommerce popular among people.
 Presently, the situation is such that the sellers say the customers are most likely to abandon their cart if they don’t receive orders within a week.
 But, as we go to the bottom of the situation, what drives eCommerce? eCommerce isn’t a single process but a set of processes that need to work in absolute sync to derive the desired outcome.
 Let’s understand how these processes take place.

-The entire process from sales to the post-delivery experience of customers is referred to as the order fulfilment process.
+The entire process from sales to the post-delivery experience of customers is referred to as the order fulfillment process.
 Receiving, processing and shipping are the key steps involved in the process.
-Most online sellers either carry out the order fulfilment process themselves or outsource some of the operations to third-party service providers.
-Let’s dig deeper into how eCommerce order fulfilment works.
+Most online sellers either carry out the order fulfillment process themselves or outsource some of the operations to third-party service providers.
+Let’s dig deeper into how eCommerce order fulfillment works.

 Order Fulfilment Process

 It involves receiving the inventory, as well as storing it.
 Products may come from a third party, another company’s warehouse, or some other department.
 Whichever source the inventory is coming from, it must be counted, inspected, and stocked properly to ensure quality products are received and the correct number of products is updated in the inventory management system.
 Bar codes are used for products as they arrive at the stocking center or when retrieved from internal storage later.

 Storage and warehousing